manavo/CodeIgniter-ORM/README.md

 $posts = $this->user->get_posts(Post::$ONE_TO_MANY);
 ```

-This will give you the rows of the other table returned (posts table in this case), just as CodeIgniter's Database class returns them (the result() function, not the result_array() function).
+This will give you the rows of the other table returned (posts table in this case), just as CodeIgniter's Database class returns them (the result() method, not the result_array() method).

 The ```$ONE_TO_MANY``` constant could be referenced by any of the following: